 There are specific requirements about where particular types of items can be placed in the staging yard.
 Every member and tool must be in contact with the ground.
-Loose nuts and loose bolts must be contained in separate rigid containers; these rigid containers are considered tools that are allowed to start in the "Nuts & Bolts" area of the staging yard.
-In the example image, the nuts and bolts are not in a rigid container in contact with the ground and hence are illegal.
+Loose nuts and loose bolts must be contained in separate containers; these containers are considered tools that are allowed to start in the "Nuts & Bolts" area of the staging yard.
+In the example image, the nuts and bolts are not in a container and are in contact with the ground and hence are illegal.
 This must be fixed before timed construction.